Tech Interview: How the Best Do It and What They Look For

 Logic and reasoning

 There’s a big distinction between a coder, who can take something from point A to point B, and a developer—a good one—who can identify problems and devise solutions along the way.
 This separates a task monkey from a real problem-solver who can whiteboard, multi-thread, solve algorithmic questions, and come up with effective solutions.
-Of course, having a solid foundation in computer science and mathematics is necessary, but it goes deeper: it’s about understanding the metrics they are driving, their impact on those numbers, and their long-term effects on the overall business.

 Hard skills

 Good developers are experts in various coding languages and know exactly how to use them.
 Companies with the best interview process I know usually test them with coding challenges followed by a call to explain their work.
 As the interviewer, focus on their approach to edge cases, software functionality, solution completeness, and whether they met the final goal.
-Furthermore, creating a simulated environment helps you understand what it’s like to work with them, evaluate their ability to communicate, and see how they fit into your team.

 Cultural fit

-You’ll find—in the long term—that having a developer on your team who aligns with your values and has a genuine motivation for working in your company, contributes to the overall success and growth of your company.
+You’ll find—in the long term—that having a developer on your team who aligns with your values and has a genuine motivation for working in your company contributes to the overall success and growth of your company.
 This can make a huge difference from a mercenary who sells their services to the highest bidder.

 Continuous learning and attitude

 Learning and attitude go hand in hand.
 Developers must continuously perfect their skills and learn new things as the tech world evolves rapidly.
-Knowledge alone isn’t enough; an ambitious approach to learning and self-improvement is essential.
+Knowledge alone isn’t enough—an ambitious approach to learning and self-improvement is essential.
 Add honesty, hard work, and commitment, and you’ll have not just an amazing developer, but a valuable addition to your team.

 Communication skills and teamwork

 Yes, I know—developers aren’t particularly known for their social abilities.
 But you’d be surprised how crucial communication skills are for the success of your tech team.
-Being a developer isn’t just about solving technical problems; it’s about explaining complex concepts to stakeholders, collaborating with teammates, and providing clear feedback.
+Being a developer isn’t just about solving technical problems—it’s about explaining complex concepts to stakeholders, collaborating with teammates, and providing clear feedback.
 Good communicators generate a collaborative atmosphere, reduce misunderstandings, and boost productivity.

 Pro Tips for a Great Tech Interview Process